| | | | European and Russian Studies1311 Dunton TowerTelephone: (613) 520-2888

 another language used in the region.
 The EURR 5909 option cannot be taken

+without the specific permission of the graduate supervisor.
 For both the one and two year programs, each student must demonstrate

 proficiency in either Russian, German, or one of the region's other